cosmos/ibc/spec/ics-006-solo-machine-client/README.md

 }
 ```

-### Evidence
+### Misbehaviour

-`Evidence` of solo machine misbehaviour consists of a sequence and two signatures over different messages at that sequence.
+`Misbehaviour` for solo machines consists of a sequence and two signatures over different messages at that sequence.

 ```typescript
 interface SignatureAndData {